diogocavilha/fancy-git/README.md

     untracked = cyan
 ```

-I suggest you to use this scheme color because fancygit will paint the background branch according to the current repo status.
+I suggest you to use this scheme color because fancygit will paint the background branch or showing icon colors according to the current repo status.

 ### Aliases